 What Are The Causes Of Acne Papules?

 Like every other skin lesion caused by acne, papules start developing when dead skin cells, natural oils, or sebum clog the pores or hair follicles.
 This sealing of pores causes the formation of micro comedones.
 Microcomedones are tiny, raised pimples present beneath the skin’s surface.
 These microcomedones offer a fertile ground for acne-causing bacteria that feed on excess oil and dead skin.
 As the bacteria begin to reproduce, they trigger inflammation of the skin surrounding the clogged pores.
-Papule pimples are the red bumps caused by this infection.
+This inflammation causes the red bumps we know as acne papules.

 The common culprits of acne papules causes could be: